BA Avios Companion Voucher – Navigating the Good, the Bad and the Ugly

 That said, for those who have a reasonable size Avios points balance the BA Companion Voucher can prove to be one of the best credit card perks in the UK market with a value sometimes pushing over £1,000!

-- Persuade your companion to also sign up to the card, providing a combined amount of 48,000 points.
+- Step Two: Persuade your companion to also sign up to an Amex Gold card using the link to receive a further 12,000 Avios points.

 - Recent changes to American Express rules now mean that to qualify for the sign up bonus on certain cards you cannot have held a personal American Express in the last 24 months.
 Fortunately you can still sign up and benefit from the bonus of the Premium Plus card if you hold a Gold Card.
 The same is not true in reverse.
 If you already hold a Premium Plus card you will not qualify for the sign up bonus on the Gold card.
 As such always sign up to the Gold Card first and then the Premium Plus card second – learn more about the sign up bonus restrictions and our suggested strategy here.